dprojects/dev-tools/README.md

 # Description

-Dev Tools to make GitHub updates quicker.
+Dev Tools to make GitHub updates quicker from terminal.
+Allow for:

+* Set active user.
+* Create new repository and commit to it.
+* Commit to current repository.
+* Support token.

 # Install